 Callers can get live assistance with needs such as:

-In Illinois, a pilot program that launched in February 2009 makes 2-1-1 available to residents in three parts of the state:
+In Illinois, a pilot program launched in February 2009 to make 2-1-1 available to residents in three parts of the state:

 click here to learn more (PDF) >